National Anti-Corruption Commission (Australia): Early proposals

-Coalition proposal
+Coalition proposals, 2018–2021

 Despite earlier dismissing the idea as a "fringe issue", in December 2018, prime minister Scott Morrison promised to establish an anti-corruption body if the Liberal-National Coalition won the 2019 election.
 The previous August, Griffith University researchers had laid out a plan for a Commonwealth Integrity Commission, and Attorney-General Christian Porter had been working on adapting the Australian Commission for Law Enforcement Integrity into an anti-corruption watchdog in the Turnbull government.
 The framework was criticised for its narrow remit and the decision not to allow public hearings, and not being allowed to take tip-offs, as well as the high burden of proof needed before an investigation can take place.
 Additionally, ministers would have to agree to allow an investigation into anything they were engaged with.
 The Morrison government was critical of the NSW ICAC model.
 The Morrison government model also did not give the CIC power to address "grey corruption" such as lobbying, bribery, political donations and the "revolving door", and was described as a "farce" by Anthony Whealy, a former New South Wales Court of Appeal judge.
-The Morrison government tabled an exposure draft, but insisted that Labor would have to support it before the government brought it to a vote.
-The CIC was not part of the Morrison government's agenda during the 2022 election campaign.
+The Morrison government tabled an exposure draft in May 2022.
+During the 2022 election, Morrison stated that the legislation to establish the commission would only be introduced to parliament if the ALP committed to supporting it without amendment.